Lewis-Trowbridge/COMP3000-Project-Backend-API/README.md

 - Service makes use of the MVC and strategy patterns
 - Service uses "Service" classes to perform heavy-duty work, while controllers handle coordination of request details
 - Integration and functional tests are performed using an in-memory MongoDB instance

+## Project vision

+- For: researchers and the public
+- Who: need a better understanding of the climate crisis
+- The: environmental data dashboard
+- Is a: web application dashboard
+- That: can make predictions for the future of the environment and display environmental data such as air pollution in an easy-to-understand format